-\paragraph{IBE.} While quantitative metrics are essential for measuring performance, they provide only a partial understanding of a policy's behavior pattern and often fail to offer actionable guidance for improvement.
-To address this limitation, MLES introduces IBE, which captures the overall behavior of a policy or highlights key events that help identify areas for improvement.
-By analyzing IBE, MLLMs can observe policy outcomes in detail, accurately identifying failure modes such as incorrect decisions or reward hacking (e.g., exploiting bugs for undeserved rewards), thus enabling more targeted policy modifications and corrections.
-This provides richer information for MLLMs to reason over, facilitating the discovery of human-aligned policies.
-This design mirrors how human experts refine policies: they do not merely rely on evaluating numerical scores but also examine behavioral patterns (e.g., failure modes, unexpected interactions) to identify areas for improvement.
-The form of IBE is flexible, including images, videos, and even text-based state sequences, and more.
-Examples of these formats and more detailed descriptions can be found in Appendix \textbf{\ref{IBE_appendix}}.
+\textbf{Behavioral Evidence.
+(BE)} While quantitative metrics measure performance, they provide only a partial understanding of a policy and often fail to offer actionable guidance for improvement.
+To address this limitation, MLES introduces BE, which captures the overall behavior of a policy or highlights key events that help identify areas for improvement.
+By analyzing BE, MLLMs can observe policy outcomes in detail, accurately identifying failure modes such as incorrect decisions or reward hacking (e.g., exploiting bugs for undeserved rewards).
+This enables more targeted modifications and corrections rather than merely blind trial-and-error, facilitating the discovery of human-aligned policies.
+This design mimics how human experts refine policies: not merely relying on numerical scores but also examining behavioral patterns (e.g., failure modes, unexpected interactions) to diagnose issues.
+The format of BE is flexible, including images, videos, and even text-based state sequences.
+Further examples illustrating the format and necessity of BE can be found in \textbf{Appendix~\ref{IBE_appendix}}.